mschuchard/jenkins-devops-libs/README.md

    remote: 'https://github.com/mschuchard/jenkins-devops-libs.git'])
 ```

-## Use with Sandbox Enabled
+## Use with Enabled Sandbox

-Basically, you need to first add the shared library in the Jenkins global config.
+Basically, you need to first [add the shared library](https://jenkins.io/doc/book/pipeline/shared-libraries/#global-shared-libraries) in the Jenkins global configuration.
 Then, you can either load the library's methods with:

 ```groovy
 @Library('jenkins-devops-libs@version')_